gburgess42/BlazerBots-Personal/README.md

 official robotics meetings.
 I made it, used it for a brief time, and then completely forgot about the existence of this repository.
 One day I was bored as hell and had more time than I knew what to do with, so I rediscovered this and decided to write a description for it.
 Anyways that's the story of my life.

+Oh and for the record (even though it's probably relatively obvious), this code is outdated as hell.
+Unless on the unlikely chance I update this repo's code after writing this.